behas/lucene-skos/README.md

 Choose an archive from the _target_ subdirectory and proceed as in the binary installation.

-    tar -xzf target/luceneSKOS-0.2-SNAPSHOT-bin-with-dependencies.tar.gz
+    tar -xzf target/luceneSKOS-0.2-bin-with-dependencies.tar.gz

+### Using lucene-skos with Lucene

+You probably want to use the lucene-SKOS analyzer in an application that already uses Lucene.
+Therefore you must make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).

 ### Using lucene-SKOS with Solr

 Installing lucene-SKOS with Solr largely depends on how you deployed Solr in your environment.
-Here we describe how to use the plugin with a basic Solr installation.

 Follow the _Getting Started_ section of the [Solr Tutorial](http://lucene.apache.org/solr/tutorial.html) and make sure you can start up your Solr instance.
 Make sure _SOLR_HOME_ is set.

     cd $SOLR_HOME/example
     java -jar start.jar